dharasheth29/CatalystTest/README.md

 # CatalystTest

-Running this file from the command promot will show the desired output.
+Running this file from the command prompt will show the desired output string.